-Parameter Use Possible Values Default Specify whether the SMARTS environment should use the binary floating point format internally (IEEE) or the hexadecimal floating point format (HFP) Depends on support available on hardware platform
+Parameter Use Possible Values Default FLOATING_POINT Specify whether the SMARTS IEEE HFP Depends on support environment should use the binary available on hardware floating point format internally (IEEE) platform or the hexadecimal floating point format (HFP)

 If the hardware platform where SMARTS is running does not support the required instruction set for binary floating point operations (IEEE), the FLOATING_POINT parameter value will default to HFP.
 The default value should only be overridden if this is explicitly instructed in a product's installation notes.